darjanin/present/prezentacia.md

 ---

-# vDOM & OUTPUT RULES
+# vDOM & Output rules

 - parsed input with applied theme will be converted to object representation
 - applying output rules to this objects